Design of the Decade? Why Melbourne Loves the Look of Scandinavian Minimalism

 LEIGH embodies Scandinavian Minimalism with its understated timber cabinetry and sophisticated stone benchtops and splashbacks.
 LED under-cabinet lighting enhances the space, casting a soft, ambient glow.

 The handle-free drawers and clean lines create a seamless aesthetic, while a wall of white cabinetry with sleek bar handles provides practical storage without disrupting the minimalist design.
-LEIGH is a perfect example of natural materials paired with modern functionality.

 JARROW: Light-Filled Simplicity

 JARROW is designed with Melbourne’s love for natural light and open spaces in mind.
-Featuring a harmonious mix of timber and white cabinetry, porcelain benchtops, and LED lighting, this kitchen radiates warmth and simplicity.
+Featuring a harmonious mix of timber and white cabinetry, porcelain benchtops, and LED lighting, this kitchen showcases warmth and simplicity.

 BROMLEY: Bold Contrasts and Warm Touches